isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 much away and be forced to go negative, but there are no negative natural numbers.
 However, we have a closely related operation, subtraction with *truncation* at zero --- that is, if the result should be negative, it is instead zero.
-We call this operation "monus", and use the symbol `_∸_`.
+We call this operation "monus", and use the symbol `def:_∸_`.

 Exercise